 The consolidated 2020 net operating result for RMIT University and its subsidiaries was a loss of 5%, reflecting the significant impact that the COVID pandemic had on the Group's revenue.
-The net operating result improved slightly in 2021, though international border closures continued to impact revenue.
-Continued growth of RMIT Vietnam and a reduction in University operating expenses resulting from the actions taken in 2020 (including sale of buildings, suspended Capital works, restructures and voluntary-/non-voluntary departures etc.) protected the University from the financial impacts of COVID, and offset to some extent the former impacts.
-Changes to the student profile 2019-2021 across HE and VE are shown in Table 4.
+The net operating result improved slightly in 2021, though international border closures continued to impact revenue, and dipped once again for 2022.
+Continued growth of RMIT Vietnam and a reduction in University operating expenses resulting from the actions taken in 2020 (including sale of buildings, suspended Capital works, restructures and voluntary-/non-voluntary departures etc.) somewhat protected the University from the financial impacts of COVID, and offset to some extent the former impacts.
+Changes to the student profile 2019-2022 across HE and VE are shown in Table 4.